-- 1. ALL ENTERIES MUST HAVE BEEN CANNED SINCE THE LAST FAIR AND PREPARED BY EXHIBITOR. - 2.
-All canned products must be preserved to USDA standards and recommended time and procedures for processing must be followed.
-Only items done accordingly will be judged. - 3.
-Standard canning jars and lids are required.
-Rings must be removed. - 4.
-Low acid foods (vegetables, meat, fish, and poultry), must be pressure canned or dried. - 5.
-Salsa entries must include the source and a copy of your recipe to assure adequate acidity for food safety. - 6.
-Dried exhibits must be in zip-top bag. - 7.
-The judges shall have the privilege of rejecting any exhibit. - 8.
-Each exhibitor may enter 2 items per lot number provided entries were made from different recipes.
-Entries under "other" require a noticeably different food, recipe, or process.
+- Low acid foods (vegetables, meat, fish, and poultry), must be pressure canned or dried.
+4. - Salsa entries must include the source and a copy of your recipe to assure adequate acidity for food safety.
+5. - Dried exhibits must be in zip-top bag.
+6. - The judges shall have the privilege of rejecting any exhibit.
+7. - Each exhibitor may enter 2 items per lot number provided entries were made from different recipes.
+Entries under "other" 8. require a noticeably different food, recipe, or process.